 It holds that $\widehat{\bs{X}}^\top \widehat{\bs{X}} = \sum_{i=1}^n \widehat{\bs{X}}_i^\top \widehat{\bs{X}}_i = \sum_{i=1}^n \{\widehat{\bs{\Pi}} \bs{X}_i\}^\top \{\widehat{\bs{\Pi}} \bs{X}_i\}$, where

 and

 with probability tending to $1$.
 From this, it follows that

 with probability approaching $1$.
 In the remainder of the proof, we bound the four terms on the right-hand side in the above display.
-Analogous calculations as in the proof of Lemma \ref{lemma2:lasso} yield that
+Analogous calculations as in the proof of Proposition \ref{lemma2:Lasso} yield that

-In particular, the proofs of \eqref{lemma3:lasso:claim1}, \eqref{lemma3:lasso:claim2} and \eqref{lemma3:lasso:claim3} parallel those of \eqref{lemma2:lasso:claim1}, \eqref{lemma2:lasso:claim3} and \eqref{lemma2:lasso:claim4c}, respectively.
+In particular, the proofs of \eqref{lemma3:Lasso:claim1}, \eqref{lemma3:Lasso:claim2} and \eqref{lemma3:Lasso:claim3} parallel those of \eqref{lemma2:Lasso:claim1}, \eqref{lemma2:Lasso:claim3} and \eqref{lemma2:Lasso:claim4c}, respectively.
 Moreover,